UnlockedLabs/intro-to-web-dev-curriculum/content/classes/_index.md

 ## Key Terminology

-Here is a list of key terms for this chapter, broken down by the page the term first appears on.
+Here is a list of key terms for this chapter, broken down by the page where the term first appears on.

 ### What are Classes?